docker/docs/desktop/index.md

 Docker Desktop works with your choice of development tools and languages and gives you access to a vast library of certified images and templates in [Docker Hub](https://hub.docker.com/).
-This enables development teams to extend their environment to rapidly auto-build, continuously integrate, and collaborate using a secure repository.
+This allows development teams to extend their environment to rapidly auto-build, continuously integrate, and collaborate using a secure repository.